Universal K-matrices for quantum Kac-Moody algebras: Cylindrical bialgebras

-We describe now a special case of almost cylindrical bialgebras, which first appeared in the work of tom Dieck and H\"aring--Oldenburg \cite{tD98,tDHO98} and more recently in the work of Balagovi\'{c}--Kolb \cite{BK19}.
+We describe now a special case of cylindrical bialgebras, which first appeared in the work of tom Dieck and H\"aring-Oldenburg \cite{tD98,tDHO98} and later in the work of Balagovi\'{c}-Kolb \cite{BK19}, under the name \emph{bialgebras with a (twisted) cylinder twist}.
 It corresponds to setting $J= R_{21}^{-1}$ in Definition \ref{def:annular-bialg}; equally we may set $J=R$ which corresponds to the convention used in \cite{BZBJ18}.